 nmapto determine whether the your Metasploitable2 VM is live using a “ping scan”:

 The ping scan not only sends an ICMP request, but also an ARP ping, TCP pinging, and other techniques to determine if a host is live on the network.Question: What kind of information is shown when you run this ping scan for Metasploitable2?

-You can also scan a range of IPs using CIDR block notation.
+You could also scan a range of IPs using CIDR block notation.
 See the network map for the ipv4 block of the infosec-net network.
-This can be fun to do if you also have your vuln Windows 10 vm running at the same time, although this is not required.
+This can be fun to do if you also have your vulnerable Windows 7 vm running at the same time, although this is not required.

 nmap -sn <ipv4 CIDR block>